tensorpack/tensorpack/docs/tutorial/dataflow.md

 ### Use DataFlow (outside Tensorpack)
 Existing tensorpack trainers work with DataFlow out-of-the-box.
-If you use DataFlow in some custom code, call `reset_state()` first to initialize it, and then use the generator however you want:
+If you use DataFlow in some custom code, call `reset_state()` first to initialize it, and then use the generator however you like:
 ```python
 df = SomeDataFlow()